ricokahler/next-plugin-preval/README.md

 export default Component;
 ```

+When you import a `.preval` file, it's like you're importing JSON. `next-plugin-preval` will run your function during the build and inline a JSON blob as a module.

 ## ⚠️ Important notes

 This works via a webpack loader that takes your code, compiles it, and runs it inside of Node.js.